YoavDvir/TDDR/README.md

   It creates random trees and reconstructs them using TDDR, SGC+BioPhyton NJ, and DCJ + BioPhyton NJ.

-  To run, Java 8 must be installed.
+  Java 8 must be installed to run.
 You must also download UniMoG (BiBiServ2 - DCJ), which should be in the same folder as the code.

-  command line: py sim_tr.py
+  example for the command line: py sim_tr.py 10 0.05 25 2000

-  sim_tr.py arguments :
+  Arguments:

   trials = 10       				 - Number of repetitions